RecklessGlue540/VolumetricLights/README.md

 Normally, casual players do not need to edit these options unless they're not enough as is.\
 They are provided more for timecycle modders who will definitely need them.

+> [!NOTE]
+>
+> Enabling FusionFix's snowy weather will disable the volumetric shafts from this mod, to avoid conflict.
+>

 ## Compatibility

 Supported game versions: 1.0.7.0 up to 1.2.0.59.
 Any other versions are not and are not going to be supported.